FANMixco/toastmasters-timer-legacy/README.md

 The best Toastmasters Timer for your meetings, it's simple, fast and accurate.
-It was developed by The Leader Ship Toastmasters in Lodz, Poland.
+It was developed by Federico Navarrete of **The Leader Ship Toastmasters** in Lodz, Poland.

 http://theleadership.pl